InterCity: Sweden

 During the 1980s, InterCity denoted trains of the highest standard in Sweden, serving as a fast and comfortable connection between major Swedish cities.
 Trains used to be set up of the most modern cars, always including a restaurant car.
 During the 1990s the Swedish State Railways introduced the new X 2000 units which replaced the InterCity trains in this role.
-Since then, the InterCity trains serve an auxiliary role, calling at smaller stations and providing a cheaper alternative for the costly X 2000.
-They are set up of modernised cars pulled by Rc6 locomotives with a maximum speed of 160 km/h.
-They serve the following lines:
+In 2012 SJ started running services with Regina X55 trainsets under the name SJ 3000, which replaced InterCity trains on even more routes.
+InterCity trains now serve an auxiliary role, and are mainly used on lines where the track standard is too low to allow X 2000 and SJ 3000 trains to be utilised to their full potential, or on services which call at smaller stations with shorter distances inbetween them.
+InterCity trains are set up of modernised cars pulled by Rc6 locomotives with a maximum speed of 160 km/h.
+Some lines have services with both InterCity, SJ 3000 and X 2000 trains.
+As of July 2024 InterCity trains serve the following routes: